nwchemgit/nwchem-wiki/Geometry-load.md

 <!-- end list -->

-  - **select** ... - this directive allows to selectively load parts of the geoemtry in the file within aspecified frame.
+  - **select** ... - this directive allows to selectively load parts of the geometry in the file within a specified frame.
 Selections can be based on atom index (**id**), atom name (**name**), and for pdb files can also include residue index (**resi**) and residue name (**rname**).
 Atom and residue name selection are based on an *exact*